 Sarah has traveled to 27 countries in Asia, Europe, the Middle East and North and South America, and has lived briefly in Argentina, India, Israel, Nepal, Spain, and Thailand.
 Through her travels, she has sought to understand the commonalities that span cultures, from the delight of spending time with people to our innate need to connect with nature.

 Sarah is also Communications and Marketing Manager for Active Living By Design, a nonprofit that advances community-led action and proven, place-based strategies to ensure health and well-being for all.

-I use photographs from my travels as references for the early stages of the work.
-Then I paint from memory, allowing inevitable inaccuracies to simultaneously embellish and erase information.
-A sense of movement suggests ephemerality: ground planes shift beneath figures that are weightlessly suspended in the moment, as if unbound by time, and the surroundings are deconstructed to the point of abstraction.
-Like memories, the paintings dart from detail to detail amidst a fluid, blurred, and unclear context.
-Unexpected objects, snatched from forgetting, find themselves nestled in the scenes like wayfinding tokens.
+By drawing on motifs observed in the landscapes of 27 countries I've visited, my paintings are rooted in reality and morphed by memory, allowing inevitable inaccuracies to both create and erase information.
+A sense of movement suggests ephemerality and impermanence.
+Like memories, the paintings dart from detail to detail amidst a deconstructed and abstract context.
+Unexpected objects, snatched from forgetting, find themselves nestled in the paintings like wayfinding tokens.

 I am motivated by a longing to see these places, walk them, breathe them, while I can.
 While I last and while they last.
 Because the loss of a landscape is not just that; it is also a loss of a piece of ourselves.
 When we lose landscapes, we lose access to the parts of our psyche that are shaped by these places.